-The setpoint is the temperature at which the unit operates.
+The setpoint is the temperature at which the refrigerator operates.

-- If the Settings screen is password protected enter appropriate password.
-If viewing settings for the first time, enter factory default password of "1234". - Temperature Setpoint can be adjusted through the main Settings screen and Device Control Settings. - Change the setpoint if your organization requires a chamber temperature other than 4.0 °C.
+If the Settings screen is password protected enter appropriate password.
+If viewing settings for the first time, enter factory default password of "1234"

+Change the setpoint if your organization requires a chamber temperature other than 4.0 °C.